Sergio Corona

-Sergio Corona Ortega (born 7 October 1928) is a Mexican actor, comedian, singer, dancer, and television host.
-With a career spanning over seven decades, he is celebrated as a survivor of the Golden Age of Mexican cinema and remains active in television and theatre.
+Sergio Corona Ortega (born 7 October 1928) is a Mexican actor and dancer.
+His career spans over seven decades.

 Early life

 Born to Miguel Corona, a district judge and María Cristina Ortega, Corona experienced a challenging childhood, he battled infant illness, delayed schooling, and worked selling shoes while studying ballet with the Silva brothers.
 In 1950, he performed with Ballet Chapultepec in Havana and later shared stage and cabaret performances with his brother-in-law, Alfonso Arau, until 1958.